penta-skill-experience/kit-smart-tv/README.md

   "TLS_OPTIONS": { "REJECT_UNAUTHORIZED": false },  whether to use the tls option "rejectUnauthorized"
-  "MAILBOX": "INBOX",                               In which folder to look for new mails "FETCH_UNREAD_ON_START": true                     Whether to fetch all unread mails on startup }
+  "MAILBOX": "INBOX",                               In which folder to look for new mails "FETCH_UNREAD_ON_START": true                     Whether to fetch all unread mails on startup "ON_ERROR_TIME_TO_RECONNECTION_ATTEMPT": 1000     The time interval to start a reconnection attempt if an error occured in ms
+}
 ```